Some posts contain compensated links. Please read this disclaimer for more info.

-I frantically began clicking on my camera, but with the Jeep bumping around, I was unable to get a clear shot.
+I frantically began clicking on my camera, but I could not get a clear shot with the Jeep bumping around.
 We continued and came to a stop just meters from the herd.
 Out of the corner of our eyes, we saw a striking black stallion chasing a much smaller brown colt.

-We were enthralled by the horse display for five spine-tingling minutes before the stallion managed to chase the herd away.
+The horse display enthralled us for five spine-tingling minutes before the stallion managed to chase the herd away.
 The black victor trotted back, looking very pleased with himself before biting a cow on his way to nibble on his patch of grass.

 Being out in the wide-open, surrounded by the Velebit Mountains and the wild horses putting on a fabulous show for us is a moment I soon won’t forget.